thexhr/isscrolls/README.md

 * Quest moves
 * Relationship moves
 * Delve moves
+* Journal mode to write down commands and their results
 * Support for various oracle tables such as names, locations, etc

 ## Installation